On the rebound

 In its November trading update, Origin had said that due to significant rainfall in the UK from September to November 2019, it expected that the total planted area for winter crops would be down 25% versus 2018.
 However, following further heavy rain between December and February (reportedly the wettest autumn winter planting season in 30 years), Origin’s announcement in February said that it expected the total area for winter crops to be down some 40% against the prior year.
 As a result, it expected that this planting area would be transferred to Spring crops, which require less spending by farmers on the agronomy services and crop inputs that Origin provides.

 Figures 9 to 12 show the largest positions in each part of the portfolio as at 30 June 2020.
 Details of the rationale underlying some of these and other positions can be found in our previous notes (see page 16 of this note).
-For example, readers who would like more detail on Polypipe, Primary Health Properties, UK Mortgages, London Metric Property, Ediston Property and LXI REIT should see our April 2020 update note.
-Our November 2019 note has more detail on Hipgnosis Songs Fund, PurpleBricks and the Morant Wright Fuji fund, as well as updates on Schroder UK Public Private Trust (formerly Woodford Patient Capital) and AJ Bell.
+For example, our November 2019 note has more detail on Hipgnosis Songs Fund, and the Morant Wright Fuji fund.
 Some of the more recent changes are also discussed in detail above.
-The holdings in Figures 10 to 13 accounted for 47.6% of SIGT’s portfolio as at 30 June 2020.
+The holdings in Figures 9 to 12 accounted for 47.6% of SIGT’s portfolio as at 30 June 2020.

 Looking at overseas equities, the manager has sold down SIGT’s holding in the Investec Global Gold Fund, reflecting its strong performance, which has pushed this down the rankings.
 With the Prusik Asian Equity Income Fund moving back up to the top five in its place.